afsanarozan/wordpress-repo/README.md

 #### Reference if Using Nginx https://kubernetes.github.io/ingress-nginx/deploy/
 #### Reference if using kong https://docs.konghq.com/kubernetes-ingress-controller/1.3.x/deployment/k4k8s/

-#### 10. if you will login youcan demo.wordpress.local/login so you can login by username=nopal, password=hahaha321
+#### 10. if you will login youcan demo.wordpress.local/login so you can login
+- username=nopal,
+- password=hahaha321
 ### And now you can using application